KenKundert/avendesora/README.rst

 trusted party, then you both can generate new shared secrets without passing any further secrets.

-Avendesora replaces the Abraxas, which are both alternatives to the traditional password vault.
-While Avendesora can securely store passwords like a password vault, the intent is to regenerate passwords or other secrets when needed rather than to store them.
 Secrets are generated from a collection of seeds, one of which must be random with a very high degree of entropy.
 The random seed is referred to as the 'master password'.
 It is extremely important that the master password remain completely secure.
 Never disclose a master password to anyone except for a person you wish to collaborate with, and then only used the shared master password for shared secrets.
 All of your private secrets should be generated from private master passwords.
 The seeds generally include the master password, the account name, the secret name, and perhaps a version name.
 For example, imagine having a Gmail account, then the account name might simply be 'gmail', and the secret name might be 'passcode'.
 In this case, your master password is combined with the words 'gmail' and 'passcode', the combination is hashed, and then password is generated with an appropriate recipe that you specify.
-There are recipes for passwords, pass phrases, PINs, etc.  The password itself is not stored, rather it is the seeds that are stored and the password is regenerated when needed.
+There are recipes for passwords, pass phrases, PINs, security questions, etc.  The password itself is not stored, rather it is the seeds that are stored and the password is regenerated when needed.
 Notice that all the seeds except the master password need not be kept secure.
 Thus, once you have shared a master password